django-salesforce/django-salesforce/README.rst

 The most important:

--  v4.2: Some new features implemented after June 2023 can require a license key (sponsorship) or to accept the AGPL license.
+-  v4.2: Some new features or versions implemented after June 2023 can require a license key (sponsorship) or to accept the AGPL license.
 (AGPL is fine for exclusive open source contribution or for education, but impossible if you do not share all your source codes.)